What is an intelligent system?: Building intelligent systems

-Note that these two methods, machine learning and natural language processing, can play different roles in the development of intelligent systems.
-On the one hand, they can be used offline as it is described in this section, playing a role of tools used by a developer to create automatically parts of the system.
-On the other hand, they can be used online, i.e., the final intelligent system includes components using such methods to implement the capacity to adapt (using machine learning methods) or the ability to interact in natural language (using natural language processing methods).
+Note that that machine learning and natural language processing can play two different roles in relation to intelligent systems.
+On the one hand, they can be used offline as it is described in this section, playing the role of tools used by developers to automatically create system components.
+On the other hand, they can be used online if the final intelligent system includes such methods to have the ability to communicate in natural language (using natural language processing methods) or the ability to learn continuously during their operation (using machine learning methods).